livetrails/targetj/README.md

 ---

+## More examples

+Below are examples of various TargetJ use cases:

 ## Simple example

 In the example below, we incrementally increase the values of width, height, and opacity in 30 steps, with a 50-millisecond pause between each step.
 You can view a live example here: https://targetj.io/examples/overview.html.